I.

 the stratosphere, reaching to strangle the moon.

-The Earth there, lying under darkness
+The Earth there, lying under darkness2.

 & swirl of clouds around